klooj/nvim_build/README.md

   name: nvim_build
 ```

-## Requirements
+## Hard dependencies and requirements

 This role works on debian based linux distros and macOS and requires apt or homebrew, respectively.

-Zsh _might_ be required for tasks that use shell modules.
-You can define the executable however you like, but I always specify zsh and have never tried with another shell.
-The tasks using shell modules are the `install_cargos` and `lsp_lua` tasks.
-In theory, zsh is not required.

-If you enable `lsp_lua_[mac|lx]`, it gets built from source.
-The dependencies are covered by the default brew/apt lists but the build may fail on machines with older versions of C++, which is well beyond scope.
-Also, the lua lsp does not build on armv (raspberrypi).

-It is not required but is strongly recommended to get your virtual environment affairs in order before running this play.
+This has only been tested on ansible 2.10 and requires the community collection, which can be installed by running:
+`ansible-galaxy collection install community.general`

+The are a few optional dependencies listed in another section below.

 ## Role Variables